MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-marketo.md

 1. In the **Connection for export** field, choose a connection from the Marketo section.
 If you don't see this section name, there are no connections of this type available to you.

 1. Enter your **[Marketo list ID](https://docs.marketo.com/display/public/DOCS/Understanding+Static+Lists)**
+2. Note: the Marketo list ID, that you need to provide, consists only of numerics.
+For example if your list ID says ST12345A7 in Marketo, then you need to strip away ST at the beginning and A7 at the end and only enter 1234.

 1. In the **Data matching** section, in the **Email** field, select the field in your unified customer profile that represents a customer's email address.